ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 ## Additional users and connection strings
 {: #creating_users}
+{: cli}

+Access to your {{site.data.keyword.databases-for-postgresql}} instance is not restricted to users with `Manager` privileges only.
+Any user having appropriate permissions, whether created through the CLI, with the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-cdb-reference), or via `psql`, can also access the database instance.

+All users on your instance can use the connection strings, including connection strings for private endpoints.

+When you create a user, it is assigned certain database roles and privileges.
+These privileges include the ability to log in, create databases, and create other users.

+## Step 4: Set up context-based restrictions
+{: #postgresql_cbr}
+{: cli}

+Context-based restrictions give account owners and administrators the ability to define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on the context of access requests.
+Access to {{site.data.keyword.databases-for}} resources can be controlled with context-based restrictions and Identity and Access Management (IAM) policies.

+To set up context-based restrictions for your {{site.data.keyword.databases-for-postgresql}} instance, follow the steps at [Protecting {{site.data.keyword.databases-for}} resources with context-based restrictions](/docs/cloud-databases?topic=cloud-databases-cbr){: external}.

+## Step 5: Create a connection
+{: #create_connection}
+{: cli}

+Follow these subtopics to set up your environment and connect to the provisioned database:

+* [Create a VPC](https://cloud.ibm.com/infrastructure/network/vpcs/) (Virtual Private Cloud): A VPC is your own isolated network within {{site.data.keyword.cloud}} where you can securely run resources.
+* [Generate an SSH key](https://cloud.ibm.com/infrastructure/compute/sshKeys/): SSH keys allow you to securely connect to your virtual servers.
+* [Provision a Virtual Server Instance (VSI)](https://cloud.ibm.com/infrastructure/compute/vs/): A VSI is your cloud-based server where applications and workloads will run.
+* [Reserve a floating IP for your VSI](https://cloud.ibm.com/infrastructure/network/floatingIPs/): A floating IP is a public IP address that lets you access your VSI from the internet.
+* [Create a Virtual Private Endpoint (VPE)](https://cloud.ibm.com/infrastructure/network/endpointGateways/): A VPE provides secure, private connectivity to {{site.data.keyword.cloud_notm}} services.

+### Use `psql`
+{: #using-pgadmin}
+{: cli}

+## Users created with `psql`
+{: #user-management-psql}
+{: cli}

+You can bypass creating users through the {{site.data.keyword.cloud_notm}} entirely, and create users directly in PostgreSQL with `psql`.
+This allows you to use PostgreSQL's native [role and user management](https://www.postgresql.org/docs/current/database-roles.html){: .external}.
+Users and roles created in `psql` must have all of their privileges set manually, as well as privileges to the objects that they create.

+Users that are created directly in PostgreSQL do not appear in _Service credentials_, but you can [add them](/docs/databases-for-postgresql-gen2?topic=databases-for-postgresql-gen2-connection-strings&interface=ui) if you choose.

+Note that these users are not integrated with IAM controls, even if added to _Service credentials_.
+{: .tip}

+## Additional users and connection strings
+{: #creating_users}
+{: cli}

 Access to your {{site.data.keyword.databases-for-postgresql}} instance is not restricted to users with `Manager` privileges only.
 Any user having appropriate permissions, whether created through the CLI, with the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/cloud-databases-gen2?topic=cloud-databases-gen2-cdb-reference), or via `psql`, can also access the database instance.